 This will keep the motorcycle from moving from side to side while you’re on the road.

-It’s also good to do a test drive on a short distance just to see if your motorcycle will stay in place and nothing will move when the trailer is in motion.
+It’s also good to do a test drive for a short distance just to see if your motorcycle will stay in place and nothing will move when the trailer is in motion.

 When tying down your motorcycle, be sure to invest in good quality ratchet straps, soft loops, and a wheel chock to keep everything in place and protect your motorcycle from any damages during transport.

-After all, you invested a lot of money on your ride, so it’s only fitting that you also invest in the right tools to keep it safe and secure whenever you’re transporting it on a trailer.
+After all, you paid good money for your ride, it’s only fitting that you also invest in the right tools to keep it safe and secure whenever you’re transporting it on a trailer.